Animal Kingdom (TV series): International broadcast

-In Australia and India, it is available on Netflix with new episodes added weekly.
+In Australia, India, Israel, the Netherlands and the UK, it is available on Netflix.

 In Canada, the show is broadcast on CTV Drama Channel, formerly known as Bravo, and all seasons are available on Netflix and Crave.
 Beginning with its fourth season, the episodes were broadcast on Bravo at the same time and day as the original TNT broadcasts.
 In French, the show airs on Z.

 In France, the series is broadcast on Warner TV since February 8, 2018.

-In Brazil, the series is available on StarzPlay and HBO Max.
+In Brazil, the series is available on Netflix.

 In Belgium, the series is available on Amazon Prime Video 2022.

 Syndication

 All episodes of the first through sixth seasons are available in the U.S. on Amazon Prime and Netflix.
 Seasons 1 through 6 in the U.K.

 Home media

 The first season was released in DVD and Blu-ray formats on April 28, 2017.
 Each set contains behind-the-scenes featurettes and deleted scenes.
 The home media for the first two season's DVD releases were distributed by Warner Bros.
 Home Entertainment.
 For Season 3, the Warner Archive Collection label also produced the Blu-ray format starting with Season 2, and began manufacture on demand DVD releases for the remaining seasons.